 - Probating the estate in court

-- Real estate transaction in probate
+- Real estate transactions in probate

 How Are Estates Probated In Michigan?